 The phone numbers that you specify are the ones used to call this unit.
 There is a one-to-one correspondence between a phone number and a channel, except when you are using GloBanD lines.
 (When the switch type is GloBanD, the MAX pools the phone numbers and can apply them to any channel of the PRI line.)

-Usage: Specify a phone number up to 24 characters.
+Usage: Specify a phone number with a limit of 24 characters, which can include the following characters: 1234567890()[]!z-#|.
 The default is null.

 Example: Ch 1 #=1212

 Dependencies: This parameter is applicable only for switched channels.